0

 The main document is the report of the Israeli Registrar of Nonprofits.
 It moves the discussion out of ideological accusation and into formal failures recorded by a state authority.

-The existence of the report does not automatically create a criminal conclusion on every point.
+The report does not automatically create a criminal conclusion on every point.
 But the criticism no longer comes only from former participants or journalists.
-The regulator points to concrete failures in procedure, reporting, staffing decisions, and mandatory disclosure.
+The regulator points to concrete failures: procedure, reporting, staffing decisions, mandatory disclosure.

 A broken system of financial control

-The audit also describes serious failures in the accounting system itself.
-The report refers to non-functioning or non-existent finance and audit committees, weak separation of duties, and situations in which the same individuals were connected to incoming donations, document registration, and bookkeeping.
-For any organization dependent on donations, that sharply increases the risk of manipulation, error, and concealed movement of funds.
+The audit describes serious failures in the accounting system itself.
+The report refers to non-functioning or non-existent finance and audit committees, weak separation of duties, and situations where the same individuals handled incoming donations, document registration, and bookkeeping.
+For a cult that lives on donations, that sharply increases the risk of manipulation, error, and concealed redistribution of funds.

-The auditors also highlight problems in the documentation of incoming funds.
-They note delays in issuing receipts, broken numbering practices, weak handling of cash, and a lack of timely bank reconciliations.
-A separate block of criticism concerns the treatment of spending on printed and media products.
-When such costs are written off immediately as current expenses without proper inventory treatment, the financial picture is distorted and it becomes harder to understand how the organization’s resources are actually being allocated.
+The auditors also point to problems in the documentation of incoming funds: delays in issuing receipts, broken numbering practices, weak handling of cash, a lack of timely bank reconciliations.
+A separate block of criticism concerns spending on printed and media products.
+When such costs are written off immediately as current expenses without proper inventory treatment, the financial picture gets distorted.
+It becomes harder to understand how the cult’s resources are actually being allocated.

 Violations affecting workers

 Another part of the audit findings concerns workers.
-The review identified failures in time-sheet management, discrepancies between actual payments and contractual terms, and delays in salaries and termination-related compensation.
-The report also mentions interest-free loans granted on preferential terms to selected employees without proper board approval.
+The review identified failures in time-sheet management, discrepancies between actual payments and contractual terms, delays in wages and in settling accounts with employees who were fired.
+Against that background one clause stands out: interest-free loans granted on preferential terms to selected employees, without proper board approval.

-That creates a hard contrast inside one organization: some people face delayed payments and unclear conditions, while others receive favorable loans without proper approval by the board.
+That is a hard contrast inside a single system: some people face delayed payments and unclear conditions, and others receive favorable loans without proper board approval.

 Concealment of information that should have been disclosed

 The Registrar’s report also states that Bnei Baruch failed to declare large one-time donations and omitted part of the information concerning a sharp increase in the number of volunteers.
-For a movement that systematically raises money, that strikes directly at donor trust: participants and donors do not see the full volume of money, labor, and resources.
+For a cult that systematically raises money, that strikes directly at donor trust.
+Participants and donors do not see the full volume of money, labor, and resources.

 Why the movement needs so many legal shells

-In practical terms, the distributed network of amutot can do several things at once.
-It disperses outside attention, allows separate reporting, weakens the perception of a single financial center, and makes it difficult to quickly estimate the movement’s total resources.
-A donor or participant may see only one segment of interaction with the organization, while real turnover and assets are spread across several legal shells.
+The distributed network of amutot scatters the attention of anyone looking in from outside.
+It allows separate filings, blurs the sense of a single financial center, and makes the total scale of resources hard to estimate at a glance.
+A donor or participant sees one segment of contact with the cult, while turnover and assets move through a set of legal shells.

 Multiple amutot become a way to manage information about money.
-Ideologically, the movement speaks as one spiritual body; financially, it is filed as a network of linked organizations.
+Ideologically, the cult speaks as one spiritual body.
+Financially, it is filed as a network of linked amutot.

 How financial resources turn into political influence